Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-In this section we describe how to approximate Weil-Petersson metrics by considering variations of the holomorphic $n$-form.
-First, we make the following important distinction: by $X$ we denote a Calabi-Yau differentiable manifold with no complex structure defined on it. $X_{t}$ denotes the same differentiable manifold endowed with an integrable complex structure parametrized by $t$.
+In this section we describe how to compute Weil-Petersson metrics by taking infinitesimal deformations of $\nu_t$ associated with changes of the complex structure on $X$.
+First, we make an important remark regarding the notation.
+By $X$ we denote a Calabi-Yau differentiable manifold with no complex structure defined on it. $X_{t}$ denotes the same differentiable manifold endowed with an integrable complex structure parametrized by $t$.
 We denote by $U\subset X$ an open subset of the differentiable manifold $X$, such that $U\subset X$ is independent of any complex structure one defines on $X$.